Dean151/Minesweeper-iOS/Readme.md

 Before building, you'll need to remove Fabrics initialization in `AppDelegate.swift`, and you'll also need to remove the Fabric integration custom script in the Build Phases.

-Now, you should be able to build the app and enjoy the apps !
+Now, you should be able to build the app and enjoy the app !

 # Tests
 The core of the game is tested with units tests, which mean the game itself sould always have a correct behavior.

-The UI is not tested automaticaly, but it have been tested manually with a lot of games.
+The UI is not tested automatically, but it have been tested manually with a lot of games.